rventura20/LinuxClassRepo/Lectures/Week05_Git/Readme.md

 user@machine$ git checkout $HASHVALUE
 ```

 Then look at the files - they will be as they were during that commit.
+As an example of this, I will checkout the first commit of the class repo.
+Let class see that my local copy on my machine changed.
+Do this for various commits to see how it worked.
+Let them see how the class developed over the last few weeks.

 To go back to your current commit, just type